Saying NO to Your Manager

 Saying NO to your manager is only justified if you have a valid reason behind it.
 It is not justified for a motive lesser than organizational goodwill.
 Your point of view gets attention only if you have a genuine reason to contradict your manager.
 A legitimate valuable stance admired by the manager and considered as an alternative.

 You can present your point with strong argumentation to justify your stand.
 Reasonably presented arguments can convince your manager to subscribe to your views.
-Saying YES to everything wrong or harmful to you and your organization ultimately plays havoc with your self-esteem.
+Saying YES to everything wrong or harmful to you and your organization ultimately wreaks havoc with your self-esteem.

 Never be Rigid